radian-software/straight.el/README.md

 this version of Emacs, `straight.el` will perform native compilation of packages.

-By specifying a non-nil value for the `:no-native-compile` attribute in a package's recipe, you may inhibit native compilation.
-You can also customize the variable `straight-disable-native-compilation` to effect this change on all recipes which do not explicitly specify a `:no-native-compile` attribute.
+By specifying a `:build (:not native-compile)` in a package's recipe, you may inhibit native compilation.
+You can also customize the variable `straight-disable-native-compile` to effect this change on all recipes which do not explicitly disable native-compilation via the `:build` keyword.

-Native compilation requires byte-compilation, so `:no-byte-compile` and `straight-disable-byte-compilation` will also disable native compilation.
+Native compilation requires byte-compilation, so `:build (:not compile)` and `straight-disable-compile` will also disable native compilation.

 ##### Symbolic links